 short kilts.
 Karuk women wore long grass skirts decorated with shells and beads.
 Shirts were not necessary in

 the Karuk culture, but both men and women wore ponchos or deerskin robes in cool or rainy weather.
-The Karuks wore

-on their feet and strands of shell necklaces around their necks.
+For jewelry, the Karuks wore strands of shell necklaces around their necks.
 Here are some photos and links

 about Indian clothing in general.